Please review the following guidelines and notes before you enable Network Visibility.

-You can use the Network Visibility features with .NET Agent if you have installed:
+You can use the Network Visibility features with .NET agent if you have installed:

 - Network Agent version 4.5.7 or higher

-- .NET Agent version 4.5.15 or higher
+- .NET agent version 4.5.15 or higher

-- AppDynamics Controller version 4.5.14 or higher
+- AppDynamics controller version 4.5.14 or higher

 You can monitor .NET applications that are implemented using synchronous calls.
 However, Directory Search and ADO.NET are not supported.

 Network Visibility is not enabled by default.
-You can enable it by setting the Agent node property
+You can enable it by setting the agent node property

 socket-enabled=true.
-See App Agent Node Properties (S)
+For information on setting this property, see App Agent Node Properties (S).